pehonnet/useful_commands/bash_commands.md

 # Replace the first space by a tab on each line
 sed 's/ /'$'\t''/' $yourfile

+# Add a space between each character (also see awk version below)
+sed 's/./& /g' $yourfile
 ```

 # The awk tricks